2022 Baltic Sea Cessna Citation II crash: History of the flight

+Two German Eurofighter Typhoon jets were scrambled from the Rostock-Laage air base at 16:15 GMT.
+Their attempts to contact the aircraft crew were unsuccessful.
+At 16:50 GMT, Shortly after they reached the island of Rügen, the German fighter pilots broke away.
+The plane entered Swedish airspace, where it flew south of Gotland and on towards the Gulf of Riga.

+A Danish F-16 fighter took over the escort of the ghost flight.
+Later, the Danish Air Force said they could not see anybody in the cockpit after intercepting the plane.
+The Danish jet pilots witnessed the plane going into a downward spiral and crashing 37 km off the shoreline of Latvia, far beyond the outer edge of the Latvian territorial sea, at around 17:45 GMT.

 Aftermath

 According to the Latvian Maritime and Air Rescue Centre, parts of the plane have been located.
 The Swedish Stena Line ferry Stena Urd was asked to help at the crash site.

-Swedish and Lithuanian helicopters flew around the crash site for several hours but did not find any survivors or bodies, said Lars Antonsson at the Maritime and Air Rescue Centre.
+According to Lars Antonsson at the Maritime and Air Rescue Centre, Swedish and Lithuanian helicopters flew around the crash site for several hours but did not find any survivors or bodies.
 Johan Ahlin from the Swedish Maritime Rescue Agency told SVT that the emergency services discovered traces of oil on the water and smaller pieces of debris.

-On 5 September, the search for the plane debris is underway in an area of about 6 × 6 km where the sea depth is around 60 m.
+On 5 September, the search for the plane debris and passengers began in an area of about 6 × 6 km where the sea depth is around 60 m.

-On 5 September, a total of 11 plane wreckage parts including seats had been found, and shortly before midnight, human remains were found and transported to Ventspils by the Latvian Naval Forces.
+Later that day, a total of 11 plane wreckage parts including seats had been found, and shortly before midnight, human remains were found and transported to Ventspils by the Latvian Naval Forces.

 On 8 September, further investigation of the accident was taken over by the German Federal Bureau of Aircraft Accident Investigation.

-Witnesses

-There are not believed to be any eyewitnesses to the crash, however, numerous observers on the ground saw the aircraft in flight, some capturing video, and more than 300,000 people worldwide witnessed the crash on various online flight tracking services, such as Flightradar24.